jshpark/PokeMeow-Auto-Play/readme.md

 * $5
 * The auto-captcha is required and costs money.
 The service is $1 per 1000 captchas. https://2captcha.com/ . $3 worth lasts a long time.
 * Please add ```meowmeowp#3444``` to discuss how to purchase and get access to the bot
-* Also add me if you have any quests or even want more proof that the bot works!
+* Also add me if you have any questions or even want more proof that the bot works!
-* The bot is a private github repository that you can clone / download.
+* The bot is in private github repository that you will gain access to after payment.
+You can clone / download and share with friends.

 # Bot Proof